dayton-outar/shillings/docs/EXPERIENCE/CHEMISTRY.md

 > ...
 >
 > As a content marketer, you must plan to generate traffic _through activity_.
 Let’s recategorize the traffic sources to align them with our three main content marketing techniques: search engine optimization, social media and email marketing.
+>
+> **Search Engine Optimization (SEO)**
+>
+> ...
+>
+> Ultimately, all SEO efforts have one focus: **to indicate that your site is relevant**.
+Every time you see or hear the phrase “search engine optimization,” substitute the words “indicating relevance” and you’ll have the right mindset for good SEO work.
+>
+> Your goal is simply to help Google help people find you.
+Cooperate with Google and stay on its good side.
+The key to SEO is to have valuable content and confirm this to Google with great links from relevant sites.
+>
+> ...
+>
+> According to Advanced Web Rankings’ ongoing tracking of clickthrough rates by search position, the first three spots in Google get almost 54% of all clicks.
+The top spot gets 26%, second place gets 17% and so on down the line.
+The numbers are even higher when the search term includes a brand name.
+Everyone knows that page two is no-man’s land, but not everyone realizes that ranking first drives six times as much traffic as ranking fifth.
+>
+> ...
+>
+> **Authority (link popularity)**: Are there many links to your website?
+Are the links from sites with high authority themselves?
+>
+> **Relevance (on-page keyword usage)**: Is the keyword used on the page?
+Is the page relevant for the broader topic?
+>
+> **Other page aspects**: Content length, load time, structured markup, etc.
+>
+> **User signals**: Are visitors clicking through from search results?
+Are they spending long or short periods of time on the page?
+>
+> **Domain name**: Is the domain a popular brand?
+Is the keyword on the domain name?
+>
+> **Social activity**: Quantity and quality of social media shares and mentions of the page.
+>
+> Suddenly it’s clear that links on other people’s websites are a big factor in how high you rank in search engines.
+If you’re serious about SEO, getting good links has to be part of your content marketing efforts ...
+>
+> ..
+>
+> Now that we have a general idea of how search engines work, let’s introduce the three key SEO-related activities that a content marketer should focus on:
+> - Keyphrase research
+> - On-page search optimization
+> - Link popularity
+>
+> ...
+>
+> As a content marketer, you must carefully choose phrases that meet three criteria:
+>
+> - **Search volume**: How many people are searching for this phrase?
+> - **Competition**: How many websites are relevant for this phrase?
+Are they powerful sites?
+> - **Relevance**: If someone found your site while searching for this phrase, would they be happy?
+Would you be happy they found you?
+>
+> ...
+>
+> Here’s a list of the most important places to use your target phrase to help Google understand that you are relevant.
+They are listed in order of importance.
+>
+> - **Title**: Between `<title>` and `</title>`.
+> - **Headers**: Between `<h1>` and `</h1>` as well as `<h2>` and so on.
+> - **Body text**: This is all the text on the page that isn’t within links.
+> - **Meta description**: Although it doesn’t actually appear on the web page, the meta description often appears in search results as the snippet.
+>
+> ...
+>
+> Think about it: if 1,000 websites link to a page about the U-505 submarine and each of those 1,000 links have text such as “learn more about the U-505 submarine,” then the page must be relevant for that topic.
+The links are a powerful indicator of relevance.
+This is especially true if those 1,000 sites are also about submarines and those sites have many inbound links themselves.
+>
+> This is why link popularity is an excellent way for search engines to see what sites are really about.
+As we saw from the Moz research above, link popularity is a heavily weighted ranking factor.
+Why?
+Because it’s hard to fake.
+If SEO was only about which page uses the phrase most often, anyone could put “U-505 submarine” on the page a hundred times and rank high.
+Google would then be full of spam.
+This is why links matter so much.
+>
+> ...
+>
+> The best links are from sites that have a high link popularity themselves.
+These links are worth more.
+Just like a popularity contest, one vote from someone popular is worth more than a dozen votes from the unknown.
+>
+> ...
+>
+> Links from related sites are generally better.
+A link from a completely irrelevant site is not as valuable, since that site doesn’t have as much credibility on that topic.
+>
+> ...
+>
+> Now that you understand link popularity, consider your target keyword.
+The likelihood of ranking for that phrase depends on the competition.
+>
+> Do the high-ranking sites for the keyword have higher link popularity than you?
+Then choose another keyword.